aphiria/aphiria/src/Api/CONTRIBUTING.md

 # Contributing to Aphiria

 This repository is a read-only subtree split, and should not be contributed to directly.
-Please review the main Aphiria repository's [contribution guide](https://github.com/aphiria/aphiria/blob/master/CONTRIBUTING.md) for details on how to contribute.
+Please review the [contribution guide](https://www.aphiria.com/docs/master/contributing.html) for details on how to contribute.